DON’T WORSHIP IN VAIN

 In these difficult times, when many carnal men parading themselves as God’s servants are misrepresenting God to people to manipulate, exploit and defraud them, you should seek to know God personally as revealed in the person and teaching of Jesus Christ and His early apostles in the epistles.

 God’s people today are being defrauded and swindled out of their financial resources and material possessions in the name of all sorts of Old Testament offerings as a mode of worship simply because they don’t know the truth that Jesus Christ is the end, perfection, or fulfillment of all the Old Testament laws, offerings, sacrifices, ceremonies, or rites (Rom.
 10:4).

 While you are supposed to worship God with your substances or material possessions, yet don’t let anyone defraud you in the name of any Old Testament offerings.

 Lastly, the New Testament worship must originate in the regenerated heart:

-Under the Old Covenant, the worshippers mostly drew near to God only with their mouth, but their heart was far from God.
-Though they honoured God with their sacrifices, yet their heart was not right with God.
+Under the Old Covenant, the worshippers drew near God only with their mouths, but their hearts were far from God.
+Though they honored God with their sacrifices, yet their heart was not right with God.

-Beloved, it is vain to seek to worship God from an unregenerate spirit or heart.
-It is a vain worship to offer God your money or any physical or material offering without you first offering God a throne in your soul.
+Friend, it is vain to seek to worship God from an unregenerate spirit or heart.
+It is vain to worship to offer God your money or any physical or material offering without first offering God a throne in your heart.

-Stop paying a mere lip service to God without a willing mind to obey God.
-God wants you to draw near to Him and worship Him not just with your mouth, but with your heart.
+Stop paying mere lip service to God without a willing mind to obey God.
+God wants you to draw near Him and worship Him not just with your mouth but also with your heart.

 Prayer: My Dear Holy Spirit, teach and help me to begin to worship God in spirit and truth, from a regenerate heart and according to God’s revelation in the person of Jesus Christ, in Jesus’ name.
 Amen.